vbenter/augur-fork-meter/docs/fork-risk-assessment.md

-# Augur Fork Risk Methodology
+# Fork Risk Assessment Methodology

 ## Overview

 The Augur Fork Meter provides transparent monitoring of the risk that Augur's oracle will enter a fork state.
-This document outlines the methodology, calculations, and data sources used to assess this risk.
+This document outlines the methodology, calculations, data sources, and infrastructure used to assess this risk.

-## Fork Mechanics Background
+## Fork Trigger Mechanics

 Based on the Augur v2 whitepaper, forks are triggered when: